VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 The SpecFlow tests are implemented using **xUnit.net**.

-The **Conference.AcceptanceTests** solution uses the same build configurations as the **Conference** solution to control whether the acceptance tests are run against either the local SQL-based messaging infrastructure and event store or the Windows Azure Service Bus messaging infrastructure and Windows Azure table storage based event store.
+The **Conference.AcceptanceTests** solution uses the same build configurations as the **Conference** solution to control whether you run the acceptance tests against either the local SQL-based messaging infrastructure and event store or the Windows Azure Service Bus messaging infrastructure and Windows Azure table storage based event store.

 # Migrating from the V1 to the V2 Release